czerwonamaupa/The-Uncanny/The-Uncanny.md

-book the reader is told the facts, hitherto concealed from him, from which the action springs; with the result, not that he is at last enlightened, but that he falls into a state of complete bewilderment The author has piled up too much of a kind;
+book the reader is told the facts, hitherto concealed from him, from which the action springs; with the result, not that he is at last enlightened, but that he falls into a state of complete bewilderment.
+The author has piled up too much of a kind;
 one’s comprehension of the whole suffers as a result, though not the impression it makes.
-We must content ourselves with selecting those themes of uncanniness which are most prominent, and seeing whether we can fairly trace then also back to infantile sources.
+We must content ourselves with selecting those themes of uncanniness which are most prominent, and seeing whether we can fairly trace them also back to infantile sources.
 These themes are all concerned with the idea of a “double” in every shape and degree, with persons, therefore, who are to be considered identical by reason of looking alike; Hoffmann